Tutorial: Form Submission Service Plugin

 1. Once your code files are ready, click Save, and then Publish your site.

-2. After your custom extensions are published, open your site.
+2. After your service plugins are published, open your site.

-3. Your custom extension is then deployed, and any validation violations should appear on your form.
+3. Your service plugin is then deployed, and any validation violations should appear on your form.

 If a site visitor tries to enter a first name with non-alphabetical characters, there will be an error message that could be shown on the site.